craftcms/docs/docs/getting-started-tutorial/environment/README.md

 Craft is a first and foremost a _web application_, meaning it’s used primarily from a browser over <abbr title="Hypertext Transfer Protocol">HTTP</abbr>.

 Setting up a web server (and some related tools) on your own computer will allow you to freely experiment with Craft.
-We’ll call this your “local development environment,” from here-on.
+We’ll call this your _local development environment_, from here-on.

 The next few pages will get you familiar with: